 2. When your download is complete, verify your download by computing a SHASUM of your download and contrasting this with the SHASUM key on kali.org.
-Of course if they differ please redownload the iso.
+Of course, if they differ please redownload the iso.
 Take a screenshot of your verification and paste it into your FP pdf document labeling the screenshot SHASUM verification.

 3. Install Kali in VMWare.
-For your VM installation you will follow the steps you followed in LL10 but of course you will choose the kali.iso and adhere to the installation hardware requirements and instructions specified on kali.org.
+For your VM installation you will follow the steps you followed in LL10 but you will choose the kali.iso and adhere to the installation hardware requirements and instructions specified on kali.org.
 Also, please rename your VM to Kali from Debian 7.

 Note, your VM installation may capture your mouse so you may need to research how to release a mouse from your VM.

 Upon rebooting you need to login as user: root with your password.

 Have a look around your system and note the Terminal is located in Applications => Accessories.

 4. Install VMWare Tools from the Terminal per the kali.org instructions noting open-vm-Toolbox worked well for me.
 If this doesn’t work please install VMWare Tools from the Terminal per the instructions.
 Now if you get an error message please see Troubleshooting below but you may proceed even if VMWare Tools Installation fails so Take a screenshot of your system with open Terminal and paste into your .pdf document.